Flexible load capacity

 Power demand fluctuates—seasonally and in other predictable patterns, or entirely unexpectedly.
 If your power and distribution transformer oil is mineral oil, you’re not as flexible or efficient as you could, and should, be.
 Using FR3 fluid can solve that.

-Ask how the flexible load capacity of FR3-fluid-filled transformers can help you meet fluctuating power demands and improve efficiency.
-Or get FR3 fluid details.
+The flexible load capacity of FR3-fluid-filled transformers can help you meet fluctuating power demands.
+Get FR3 fluid details.

 Optimizing for both performance and efficiency

 The results you’d like to see in your transformer fleets—extended asset life, reduced maintenance, minimized or eliminated failure rates, and better system efficiency, as well as cost savings and providing your communities with increased service quality and power availability—can be challenging to achieve all at once.
 Using mineral oil as your power and distribution transformer oil makes the possibility of seeing optimal results even less likely.

 International standards were initially written to specify the design of mineral-oil-filled transformers.
 They accommodated a 95°C hot-spot temperature and 55°C average winding rise (AWR) for solid insulation systems using standard cellulose (neutral Kraft), and a 110°C hot-spot temperature and 65°C AWR for solid insulation systems using thermally upgraded Kraft (TUK) paper, to achieve transformer unit life expectancy (defined as 20.55 years by the IEEE loading guide (IEEE C57.91)).
 The accepted thermal class of neutral Kraft paper immersed in mineral oil is 105, and the thermal class of thermally upgraded Kraft (TUK) paper immersed in mineral oil is 120.